-As at 31 December 2015 BNY Mellon SA/NV has six branches across Europe and a subsidiary based in Frankfurt2.
-The structure of BNY Mellon SA/NV is shown below.
+As at 31 December 2016 BNY Mellon SA/NV has six branches across Europe and a subsidiary based in Frankfurt3.

 Shareholding Structure and the agenda of the General Meetings

 The shareholder structure of BNY Mellon SA/NV is given in the table below.